-Lolan P. Adan, LPC
+Lolan P. Adan, LCPC

 My name is Lolan P. Adan, and I am a staff therapist at Wellman Psychology & Associates.
-As a licensed professional counselor (LPC), I work with both individuals and couples.
+As a licensed clinical professional counselor (LCPC), I work with both individuals and couples.
 Enriched by decades of client-driven work, I accompany people experiencing anxiety, depression, loss and grief, career pivots, life transitions, acculturation challenges, chronic illness and related caregiving dynamics.
 I also journey with people in matters related to spirituality, faith, and overall meaning-making.

 I honor the unique charism of each client, incorporating mainly person-centered, existentialist, Acceptance and Commitment Therapy (ACT), loss/grief, and developmental modalities in my overall therapeutic approach.